Translate this Page

-Comprehensive Indonesian-English Dictionary - The most authoritative resource on the Indonesian language, this up-to-date dictionary features over 1,100 pages of roots, words, and phrases.
+A Comprehensive Indonesian-English Dictionary: Second Edition - The most authoritative resource on the Indonesian language, this up-to-date dictionary features over 1,100 pages of roots, words, and phrases.
 Published in 2004, this essential reference book is the result of more than twenty years of research and documentation.
 Its features include the latest terminology from the worlds of business, technology, and government, with sample sentences from newspapers and literature.
 A valuable tool for communication.

 Transnational Lives: Expatriates in Indonesia - Interesting study on the lives of expatriates - living transnational lives in Jakarta, Indonesia.

 Letters From Aceh - a collection of letters and photographs (by Scott Graham and Piotr Jakubowski) exchanged between students from the tsunami-devastated Aceh province, and children from international destinations.